moez-baksi/EindProject/REPORT.md

 - Replaced the tip to the bottom to balance the map more in the middle.
 - Decided to create two different tips (city name or country name), which stimulates the learning process.
 - Decided to keep the labels of the city names, but less visible, so if you are tuck you can always waste time by trying to read it.
+- Chose to leave the colors of the terrain present on the map, which usually lacks on topographic maps.
+This gives less the feeling that you are learning something, which stimulates children.

 Original Plan              | Result :-------------------------:|:-------------------------: